-Virtual Desktop Infrastructure (VDI) allows you to login a virtual desktop with a standard W&M computer image.
+Virtual Desktop Infrastructure (VDI) allows you to log into a virtual desktop with a standard W&M computer image.
 It's similar to logging in to a lab computer or classroom podium computer.
 Network drives, Microsoft Office software, standard computer applications, and various browsers are all available through VDI.

-Instructions for downloading and installation: VMWare View Client Setup and Usage (pdf)
+Complete instructions for downloading, installation, and web version: VMWare View Client Setup and Usage (pdf)

-For mobile devices, download VMware Horizon View Client from the app store.
+For mobile devices, you can download VMware Horizon View Client from the app store.
 Use the same instructions (above) for installation.